-Somewhere along the highways and byways of my adolescent reading I picked up the notion that the Library of Alexandria, the greatest library of antiquity™, was burnt to the ground one day in far-off times, thereby wiping out a vast trove of ancient learning and literature.
+Somewhere along the byways of my adolescent reading I picked up the notion that the Library of Alexandria, the greatest library of antiquity™, was burnt to the ground one day in far-off times, thereby wiping out a vast trove of ancient learning and literature.
 I can’t remember now whether I thought the Romans and the Christians or some other lot had done the deed, but I was certain it was a tragic loss to humanity.
 Of course, history is rarely that simple.
 The real story of the Library’s erasure is one of gradual decline, the neglect and decay punctuated by brief episodes of destruction.
 And in general, unless you’ve got an Alexander the Great or Genghis Khan at the gates, things — libraries, cities, civilizations — tend to fall apart gradually.

 The wave of iconoclasm sweeping across the US and the UK in the last month or two has been directed mostly at statues and other monuments but I fear it won’t be long before the mob gets round to books.
 While progressive academics have been calling for the ‘decolonisation the curriculum’ for quite some time, the addition of more BAME authors to university reading lists, and the removal of a few dead white males, will not appease the Baizuo-BLM vanguard and their fellow-travellers.
 The academy’s Overton window is way, way left of such pietistic liberalism now.